michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 Neighborhoods were divided in two different ways due to differing crime rates and all models were trained on each subgroup individually:

-* Division into low crime rate, medium crime rate, and high crime rate subgroups.
+* Division of the neighborhoods into low crime rate, medium crime rate, and high crime rate subgroups.
-* Division into a subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.
+* Division of the neighborhoods into a subgroup containing only the  Central Business District and  another subgroup containing all other neighborhoods.

-Day segments:
-* 1200am-759am, 800am-359pm, 4pm-1159pm
-* 1200am-1159am, 1200pm-1159pm

 Many machine learning methods were applied to these various setups and the results were recorded.